mrrusof/mrrusof.github.io/_posts/2016-10-11-the-product-category-problem.markdown

 summary: Something something
 ---

-This post explains how to write a recursive SQL query.
+This post explains how to write a recursive (common table expression) SQL query.

 # Problem

-Business rules.
+Requirements.

 1. Each product has a name.
 2. Each category has a name.
 3. Each product may belong to one or more categories.
 4. Each category may have subcategories.
 5. Categories that have products do not have subcategories.

-Features.

 7. You may ask a product for its corresponding categories.
 8. You may ask a category for its corresponding products.